Desperate to clear up your tinnitus? Studies show that meditation can reduce your tinnitus symptoms.

-- Sit as still and as quiet as you can.
+- Sit as still and as quietly as you can.

 - If you become aware of a distraction like ringing in the ears, don’t resist it.
 Instead, focus your energy on another part of your body like your leg.
 As you do this, you’ll notice that the distraction goes away.

-- If you think a thought, don’t stress about the fact that you’re thinking.
-Instead, imagine the thought drifting away like a leaf on a stream.
+- If a thought wanders into your mind, don’t stress about the fact that you’re thinking.
+Instead, imagine the thought drifting away like a leaf in a stream.

 At first, you’ll have lots of leaves floating on that stream.
 It may even be hard to “see” the water in your mind.
 But if you stick with a meditation schedule, they become fewer and fewer.

 Focus on the space between thoughts.
 As you do, you’ll notice that it grows.
-As it does, you’ll also see that the tinnitus gets less and less.
+As it does, you’ll also notice that your tinnitus symptoms get less and less.

 The more you meditate, the longer and longer this respite from tinnitus will last.
-It may even go away entirely.
 In addition to sitting meditation, try meditating yourself to sleep.
 It’s incredible.